freenas/freenas-docs/userguide/plugins.rst

 `iocage-plugin-quassel artifact repository
 <https://github.com/freenas/iocage-plugin-quassel/blob/master/settings.json>`__.

 ..
-The above URL will need to be changed once Quasselcore is migated to the new ix-plugin-hub (https://github.com/ix-plugin-hub).
+This URL will need to be changed when Quasselcore is migrated to the new ix-plugin-hub (https://github.com/ix-plugin-hub).